 All students are also required to maintain attendance levels that support their educational success.
-Poor attendance may result in student probation.
+Poor attendance may also result in a semester of probation (as outlined above), inability to access funding for 1 year, termination of existing funding, and possible repayment of all or a portion of their funding.